The Bodhisattva Path

 Learn about the bodhisattva ideal—the capacity to see the potential for awakening in everyone and aspire to help them along their path—with new commentaries on early Mahayana sutras from Zen Master Thich Nhat Hanh, the monk Time magazine calls “the father of mindfulness.”

-Based on a three-month retreat given by Ven.
-Thich Nhat Hanh in the winter of 1991, this book gives an historical account of the emergence of the bodhisattva ideal during the first century CE, together with Thich Nhat Hanh’s previously unpublished commentaries on two early Mahayana sutras—the Ugraparipṛccha Sutra (The Questions of the Householder Ugra) and the Vimalakīrti-nirdeśa Sutra (The Instructions of Vimalakīrti).
+The Bodhisattva Path is based on a three-month retreat given by Zen Master Thich Nhat Hanh in the winter of 1991.
+This book gives a historical account of the emergence of the bodhisattva ideal during the first century CE, together with Thich Nhat Hanh’s previously unpublished commentaries on two early Mahayana sutras—the Ugraparipṛccha Sutra (The Questions of the Householder Ugra) and the Vimalakīrti-nirdeśa Sutra (The Instructions of Vimalakīrti).